Value Tanzania: Safari + Zanzibar Beaches – 100% female powered

 Rooms come with their own fireplaces and the lodge has views over Oldeani volcano.
 The beautiful gardens and coffee bushes surrounding the property will make you feel right among nature.

-Days 4 – 6 : Central Serengeti
+Days 4 to 6 : Central and Northern Serengeti

 On day 4, we will move into the heart of Tanzania, to the famous Central Serengeti, known for its prime wildlife-viewing and for being one of the most well known safari parks in the world.